pablomazo/fortran-ff-nn/README.md

 # Feed Forward Neural Network

 Toy model of a feed forward NN coded in FORTRAN90.
-Its just a one hidden layer NN but can be rewritten to be N hidden layer (although I don't recommend it, it won't be practical).
+It's just a one hidden layer NN but can be rewritten to be N hidden layer (although I don't recommend it, it won't be practical).

 This project is thought as an excercise for further understanding of what a NN is  and